Ranjan Duara, MD, FAAN

 University of California, San Francisco

-Dr. Nosheny also lead the development of the Caregiver and Study Partner Portal, a novel online tool for remote collection of data from participant-study partner dyads, within the BHR.
+Dr. Nosheny leads the development of the Caregiver and Study Partner Portal, a novel online tool for remote collection of data from participant-study partner dyads, within the BHR.

 Saturday, January 18, 1:40 pm - 2:00 pm